-4.1.4.
+5.1.5.
 Spatial Ecosystem and Population Dynamic Model (SEAPODYM)

 A Spatial Ecosystem and Population Dynamic Model (SEAPODYM) that fits to a variety of data sources (Senina et al. 2008) has been applied to skipjack tuna in the Pacific Ocean (see Lehodey et al. 2011 for details).
 The analysis differs from Lehodey et al. (2011) in that the analysis: 1) used the latest available SODA 2.1.6 variables; 2) switched to MFCL-2010 length-at-age estimates; 3) scaled the Western and Central Pacific Ocean (WCPO) stock to MFCL estimates via fixing recruitment and mortality coefficients; and 4) used asymmetric Gaussian functions for purse-seine selectivities instead of sigmoid selectivities.
-Biomass estimates for the EPO only are used in this assessment.

 The SEAPODYM model is a two-dimensional coupled physical-biological interaction model at the ocean basin scale, and contains environmental and spatial components used to constrain the movement and the recruitment of tuna.
 The model combines a forage (prey) production model with an age-structured population model of the fishery target (tuna predator) species.
-All the spatial dynamics are described with an advection- diffusion equation.
+All the spatial dynamics are described with an advection-diffusion equation.
 Oceanographic Input data sets for the model are sea-surface temperature (SST), oceanic currents and primary production that can be predicted data from coupled physical-biogeochemical models, as well as satellite-derived data distributions.
 Recent improvements include rigorous parameter optimization using fisheries data (size composition and abundance indices), which are based on methods used for contemporary stock assessment models (Senina et al., 2008).

-4.2.
+5.2.
 Assessment results